Cirencester ShoppingLatest News - Seasalt has opened on Cricklade Street, Cirencester - as has Toni & Guy and Toro Lounge.

 As you enter Castle Street from the Market Place you will notice a Vodafone store.
 This shop took over unoccupied premises which was left by a travel agent.

 As we travel down Castle Street we pass R Scott, a Gentlemans' Outfitters that has been serving Cirencester since 1905.
-Continue past Concord Foto (a digital camera shop) and you will pass the Clarks shoe shop and the Black Horse public house on your way to WH Smith, a common sight on many high streets across England, but not many will occupy such a picturesque building.
+Continue past Concord Foto (a digital camera shop) and you will pass the Clarks shoe shop (which underwent a refurbishment in May 2014) and the Black Horse public house on your way to WH Smith, a common sight on many high streets across England, but not many will occupy such a picturesque building.

 Continue along Castle Street, past White Stuff and Brocks, and you will discover that the buildings housing shops will change to buildings housing estate agents and restaurants.
 The first restaurant we will pass is a Chinese Restaurant (which was Tatyans).
 As we proceed towards Tetbury Road we will pass a curry house (Raj-doot) and a French restaurant.
 The Curryander curry house which stood on the corner of an alleyway that leads down to Tesco's town centre store and a large car park known as Brewery car park closed and re-opened as a new Chinese restaurant.

-Walk a little further down Castle Street and we will reach a lettings agent (Martin & Co.) and an estate egent at the end of the road, the point where we turn around and walk back towards The Market Place.
+Walk a little further down Castle Street and we will reach an estate agent (Hamptons) at the end of the road, the point where we turn around and walk back towards The Market Place.

 Silver Street is a small side street where you will find GH Knight (stationers), Parlane, M.A.D.E., a barbers and a dental surgery among others.